Best Home Security Systems for Garages in 2026

 You can build your own home security system with the products you need, and it’s easy to add more devices if something changes in the future.
 The website makes it simple to pick your equipment by breaking it up into categories.

-However, if you’re not sure what products to buy, you can get one of SimpliSafe’s equipment packages, which are designed for different households.
-These packages start at $250, but you can often find discounts on SimpliSafe’s website itself that will mark them down by up to 60-percent.
+If you’re not sure what products to buy, you can get one of SimpliSafe’s equipment packages, which are designed for different households.
+These packages start at $250, and you can often find discounts on SimpliSafe’s website that will mark them down by 50 percent or more during promotional periods.

 Expert Examined